-Frequency (% Occurrence)
+% Occurrence

-Frequency indicates how common each type of plant was in our study plots.
-Comparison of the frequency of each plant taxon across our study plots clearly shows that the frequency of plants differed both between taxa and between plots (Figure 10).
-Milfoil was found in all of the measured quadrats in both plot 1 and plot 5, but was much less common in the other plots.
-Interestingly, these plots were not in the areas treated with triclopyr in 2011, suggesting that herbicide treatment suppressed milfoil in the treated areas.
-Coontail dominated the northern and eastern plots, but was nearly absent from both of the plots along the southwestern shore (plots 4 and 6) where muskgrass dominated.
-In general, muskgrass seemed to be confined to shallower depths, as coontail dominated the deeper sites.
-Illinois pondweed and sago pondweed were the most common taxa with vertical growth forms (good habitat structure for larger fish), but were only found at a few locations.
+% occurrence (frequency) indicates how frequently we found each type of plant in our study plots.
+Comparison of the frequency of each plant taxon across our study plots clearly shows that the frequency of plants differed both between taxa (Fig. 10) and between plots (Fig. 11).
+Although milfoil was found in many of the measured quadrats, it was generally sparse in the plots.
+Most of the milfoil we encountered consisted of individual stems that were qweakly-rooted and easily removed.
+This suggests that these plants either sprouted from fragments that settled in the plots, or came from seeds deposited in previous years.
+Looking at native plants, coontail dominated most of the study plots, but was absent from the shallowest site (plots 6) in both 2011 and 2012.
+This shallow site was dominated by dense muskgrass (Chara sp.) and Illinois pondweed (P. illinoensis) in both 2011 and 2012.
+Overall, muskgrass seemed to be confined to shallower depths (<3 ft), while coontail dominated areas deeper than 3 ft.
+Illinois pondweed and sago pondweed were the most common native plant taxa with vertical growth forms (good habitat structure for larger fish).